While dancing is generally a popular form of

 spiritual side of it, I am interested in the medical and scientific

-benefits and I have to admit we did make some very
+and I have to admit we did make some very

 interesting findings.”